How to make your website or email accessible

 Keep vital information in text

 Ensure the most important information is in text, rather than in images or scripts, which may not be accessible or enabled for users relying on assistive technologies.
 “Hover” actions work poorly for both mobile devices and users who do not have a mouse.
 Avoid using Flash entirely.
+If you include animated content, it should be easy to stop the animation, and you should be careful about using flashing or blinking imagery.

 Consider supporting files